Risks and modes of transmission

 Risks are associated mainly with sexual behaviour.
-HIV is transmitted through the exchange of body fluids, and is principally sexually transmitted as this is the main means of such exchange.
-Almost 80% of transmission is through sexual exchange of body fluids.
+HIV is transmitted through the exchange of body fluids and is principally sexually transmitted as this is the main means of such exchange.
+Almost 80% of transmission is through the sexual exchange of body fluids.

 The majority of people that are infected with HIV are likely to have acquired the infection sexually.
-HIV is present in the majority of body fluids - some of which are infectious and some of which are not.
-The majority of body fluids are infectious but many people believe that any body fluid is infectious.
+HIV is present in the majority of bodily fluids – some of which are infectious and some of which are not.
+The majority of bodily fluids are infectious.

 NB.
 If any of the above is mixed with blood they could be considered infectious.

 The second principle means of transmission is by means of mother-to-child transmission accounting for some 630,000 infections annually in Africa.
 In the US, where treatment is readily available for individuals and mothers affected by HIV, the number of infections by this means in 2003–2004 was less than 200.

 *Exposure to infection through needles etc.: 0.01%.

 *Female-to-male transmission 1 in 700 to 1 in 3000.

 *Male-to-female transmission 1 in 200 to 1 in 2000.